Networked music performance: SoundWIRE at CCRMA, Stanford University

-The SoundWIRE research group explores several research areas in the use of networks for music performance including: multi-channel audio streaming, physical models and virtual acoustics, the sonification of network performance, psychoacoustics, and networked music performance practice.
-The group has developed a software system, JackTrip, that supports multi-channel, high quality, uncompressed streaming audio for networked music performance over the internet.
+The SoundWIRE research group explores several research areas in the use of networks for music performance, including: multi-channel audio streaming, physical models and virtual acoustics, the sonification of network performance, psychoacoustics, and networked music performance practice.
+The group has developed a software system, JackTrip, that supports multi-channel, high-quality, uncompressed streaming audio for networked music performance over the internet.

 The Sonic Arts Research Centre

 The Sonic Arts Research Centre (SARC) at Queen's University Belfast has been a major player in carrying out network performances since 2006 and has been active in the use of networks as both collaborative and performance tools.
 The network team at SARC is led by Prof Pedro Rebelo and Dr Franziska Schroeder with varying set-ups of performers, instruments and compositional strategies.
 A group of artists and researchers has emerged around this field of distributed creativity at SARC and this has helped create a broader knowledge base and focus for activities.
-As a result, since 2007 SARC has a dedicated team of staff and students with knowledge and experience of network performance, which SARC refers to as "distributed creativity".
+As a result, since 2007, SARC has had a dedicated team of staff and students with knowledge and experience of network performance, which SARC refers to as "distributed creativity".

 Regular performances, workshops and collaborations with institutions such as SoundWire, CCRMA Stanford University, and RPI, led by composer and performer Pauline Oliveros, as well as with the University of São Paulo, have helped strengthen this emerging community of researchers and practitioners.
 The field is related to research on distributed creativity.

 Distributed Immersive Performance (DIP) experiments

 The Distributed Immersive Performance project is based at the Integrated Media Systems Center at the University of Southern California.
 Their experiments explore the challenges of creating a seamless environment for remote, synchronous collaboration.
-The experiments use 3D audio with correct spatial sound localization as well as HD or DV video projected onto wide screen displays to create an immersive virtual space.
+The experiments use 3D audio with correct spatial sound localization as well as HD or DV video projected onto wide-screen displays to create an immersive virtual space.
 There are interaction sites set up at various locations on the University of Southern California campus and at several partner locations such as the New World Symphony in Miami Beach, Florida.